Skip to main content

 In the case of fundraising: We may contact you for fundraising efforts, but you can tell us not to contact you again.

-Our Uses and Disclosures: How do we typically use or share your health information?
-We typically use or share your health information in the following ways: Treat you.
-We can use your health information and share it with other professionals who are treating you.
-Example: A doctor treating you for an injury asks another doctor about your overall health condition.
+How do we typically use or share your health information?
+We typically use or share your health information in the following ways:

 How else can we use or share your health information?
 We are allowed or required to share your information in other ways without your prior authorization usually in ways that contribute to the public good, such as public health and research.
 We have to meet many conditions in the law before we can share your information for these purposes: